-Making gluten free zucchini bread in a blender means no grating, which saves a lot of time!
-It also means this zucchini bread is extra soft (dare I say moist?), which is a must.
+Making this gluten-free zucchini bread recipe in a blender means no grating, which saves a lot of time!
+It also means this gluten free quick bread recipe is extra soft (dare I say moist?), which is a must.

-Whenever baking gluten free, always check labels for each ingredient to be sure it is safe.
+This is a super easy recipe with simple ingredients you probably already have on hand.
+As a reminder, whenever you're doing gluten-free baking always check labels for each ingredient to be sure it is safe.

 HOW DO YOU MAKE GLUTEN FREE BLENDER ZUCCHINI BREAD?

-It’s super easy!
-Because you’re combining all the ingredients in a blender, there is no need to grate the zucchini.
-Here’s what you’ll do:
+It's super easy to make gluten-free zucchini bread this way!
+Because you're combining all the ingredients in a blender, there is no need to use shredded zucchini.
+Here's what you'll do:

-- Blend oil, eggs, vanilla and zucchini together in a blender until you have 4 cups mixture.
+- Blend wet ingredients (which include oil, eggs, vanilla) and zucchini together in a blender until you have 4 cups mixture.
 You might need to add more zucchini if needed to reach the 4 cups.

 - Preheat oven.
 Letting batter sit while you preheat oven eliminates any gritty texture.

-- Bake!
+- Bake until golden brown and a toothpick inserted in the center comes out dry.
 Be careful not to over bake, as they could become dry.

-- You can store leftovers in the fridge up to 7 days, counter up to 2, or freeze for longer.
+- Store leftovers in an airtight container or cover with plastic wrap.
+You can store in the fridge up to 7 days, counter up to 2, or freeze for longer.

 Any gluten free flour that works well in quick bread/muffin recipes will work great here.
-I have personally tested this recipe with Better Batter, Bob’s Red Mill 1:1, my own gluten free flour recipe, and gfJules.
+I have personally tested this gf zucchini bread recipe with Better Batter, Bob's Red Mill 1:1, Cup4Cup, King Arthur Measure for Measure, my own gluten free flour recipe, and gfJules.

 FREQUENTLY ASKED QUESTIONS